Leighton Meester: 2007–2013: Gossip Girl and music ventures

-Meester had small roles in the comedies Date Night and Going the Distance.
-She then starred with Gwyneth Paltrow and Garrett Hedlund in the country music drama Country Strong.
+Meester had small roles in the comedies Date Night (2010) and Going the Distance (2010).
+She then starred with Gwyneth Paltrow and Garrett Hedlund in the country music drama Country Strong (2010).
 Wesley Morris of The Boston Globe described Meester as the best part of the film, writing, "She's just doing Reese Witherspoon's June Carter Cash in Walk the Line with dabs of Miley Cyrus and Kellie Pickler.
 But it's not an impersonation; it's a performance with its own comedy and sweetness."
 Claudia Puig of USA Today was also positive, stating "Meester shows she can do more than play one of Gossip Girls privileged Manhattan socialites."
 For the film, Meester recorded a cover of the song "Words I Couldn't Say" by Rascal Flatts as well as "A Little Bit Stronger" by Sara Evans featured on the film's soundtrack; a promotional single titled "Summer Girl"; and a duet with Garrett Hedlund titled "Give In To Me".
 After wrapping, she received a guitar from Tim McGraw and decided to learn how to play it.
 In October 2010, Meester said she had been working with a band called Check in the Dark and had been writing for the last six months after being inspired by Country Strong.
-She revealed her influences, "I love Neil Young and Joni Mitchell, that style of music, and as far as songwriting I think that's where my heart is."
+She revealed her influences, saying, "I love Neil Young and Joni Mitchell, that style of music, and as far as songwriting I think that's where my heart is."